mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### OCI Artifact Signing

 Azure Container Registry supports the [signing of images](https://learn.microsoft.com/azure/container-registry/container-registry-content-trust), built on [CNFC Notary (v1)](https://github.com/theupdateframework/notary).
 This, coupled with an admission controller that supports validating signatures, can ensure that you're only running images that you've signed with your private keys.
-This integration is not something that is provided, today, end-to-end by Azure Container Registry and AKS (Azure Policy), and can consider bringing open source solutions like [SSE Connaisseur](https://github.com/sse-secure-systems/connaisseur) or [IBM Portieris](https://github.com/IBM/portieris).
-A working group in the CNFC is currently working on [Notary v2](https://github.com/notaryproject/notaryproject) for signing OCI Artifacts (i.e. container images and helm charts), and both the ACR and AKS roadmap includes adding a more native end-to-end experience in this space built upon this foundation.
+This integration is not something that is provided, today, end-to-end by Azure Container Registry and AKS (Azure Policy), and can consider bringing open-source solutions like [SSE Connaisseur](https://github.com/sse-secure-systems/connaisseur) or [IBM Portieris](https://github.com/IBM/portieris).
+A working group in the CNFC is currently working on [Notary v2](https://github.com/notaryproject/notaryproject) for signing OCI Artifacts (that is, container images and Helm charts), and both the Azure Container Registry and AKS roadmap includes adding a more native end-to-end experience in this space built upon this foundation.

 ### Customer-managed encryption

 While container images and other OCI artifacts typically do not contain sensitive data, they do typically contain your Intellectual Property.
 Use customer-managed keys to manage the encryption at rest of the contents of your registries.
 By default, the data is encrypted at rest with service-managed keys, but customer-managed keys are sometimes required to meet regulatory compliance standards.
 Customer-managed keys enable the data to be encrypted with an Azure Key Vault key created and owned by you.
-You have full control and _responsibility_ for the key lifecycle, including rotation and management.
+You have full control and *responsibility* for the key lifecycle, including rotation and management.
 Learn more at, [Encrypt registry using a customer-managed key](https://aka.ms/acr/CMK).

 </details>